paul-abbott/paul-abbott.github.io/test.md

 </details>

 <details><summary>
-TENDER INTERVAL perforances <a href="https://www.cafeoto.co.uk/archive/2016/08/30/tender-interval-paul-abbott">Cafe OTO residency</a>
+<strong>Tender Interval</strong> performances <a href="https://www.cafeoto.co.uk/archive/2016/08/30/tender-interval-paul-abbott">Cafe OTO residency</a>
 <sup> (+)</sup>
 </summary>
 Tender Interval was a series of monthly solo performances, in the Cafe OTO Project Space, "that will mobilise paraphrased pasts and imaginary futures to intensively explore the present for a way out."